 Gout vs Plantar Fasciitis: Difference and Comparison

-Foot injuries can often be severe.
+Foot injuries can be severe.
 Even if the injury is not too severe, it can still make basic movements difficult for a time.
-Two injuries that are often confused with each other are Gout and Plantar Fasciitis.
+Two injuries that are confused with each other are Gout and Plantar Fasciitis.

 Even though both of these injuries cause difficulty in movement, they still vary in almost everything else.